manwar/perlweeklychallenge-club/challenge-279/atschneid/README.md

 }
 ```

 I pass the input arrays to the function as references, because, you know, Perl, so first I cast them to proper lists.
-I check that they are the same length because they must be! then I zip them together into (weight, letter) pairs.
+I check that they are the same length because they must be then I zip them together into (weight, letter) pairs.
 I sort on the weight value only! (as discussed above) then map to a list of the (now sorted) letters.
 Join that list, and done!

 ### Rust